learning-zone/javascript-basics/README.md

 ## Q. ***What happens if you do not use rest parameter as a last argument?***

 The rest parameter should be the last argument, as its job is to collect all the remaining arguments into an array.

-For example, if you define a function like below it does not make any sense and will throw an error.
+**Example:** If you define a function like below it does not make any sense and will throw an `SyntaxError`.

 ```js
 function display(a, ...args, b) {